murthysathiya007/SwipeLink/README.md

 ### Global Accessibility
-- **Multi-Language Support:** Offer Taskify SaaS in multiple languages to cater to a global workforce.
+- **Multi-Language Support:** Offer Swipelink in multiple languages to cater to a global workforce.
 - **Multi-Timezone Support:** Display dates and times in the appropriate time zone for each user, ensuring clear communication across different locations.
 - **Customizable Branding:** Tailor the platform's look and feel (logo, colors) to match your company's branding for a professional experience.